Skip to main content

 While the credits roll in the season finale, we can hear Alicia singing “Bella Ciao”, the unofficial anthem of the “atracadores”.
 We need answers!

-Now that you have more time, I would also recommend you to watch the documentary Money Heist: The Phenomenon.
+Now that you have more time, I would also recommend watching the documentary Money Heist: The Phenomenon.
 It’s quite interesting.

 Comments